The clever ARM64 MOVN instruction

 and MOVK

-don’t expect the shortest possible sequence for all inputs.
-(For one, it won’t attempt to use
+the shortest possible sequence for all inputs.
+(For one, it doesn’t attempt to

 immediate.)